Helping turn the tide

 With relatively modest optimisation to Orbital’s existing multi-MW scale, tidal stream technology; phenomenal volumes of clean, dense kinetic energy from ocean currents could be harnessed.

-River application
+River Application

 Scaled down to capture power from river flow, our platform, can support off-grid demands from communities, households and electric vehicle charge points.